SymphonicTanning/EarlyCovid/README.md

 hospital admissions due to overcrowding, which may impact the accessibility of the early treatments, even if they do not require full admission.

-There's another catch-22: the policy has been that Covid-19 does not get treatment until patients require supplemental oxygen.
+There's another catch-22: the policy has been that Covid-19 cases do not get treatment until patients require supplemental oxygen.
 If you require supplemental oxygen, your case is probably too far along to benefit from the early treatments.
 So, although the existing doses of the monoclonal antibody